 The Best VPN for Torrenting in 2024: P2P Servers, Speed & Security

-My top rec is ExpressVPN.
+My top rec is NordVPN.
 Its Lightway protocol gives you the best upload speeds, and its split tunneling is easy to use.
 You can surf the torrents for free with a 30-day money-back guarantee.

 Determining the best VPN for torrenting is a task you shouldn’t approach without specialized knowledge — knowledge like what torrenting is.